✅ This project was implemented between January 2014 and August 2015.

 The team of researchers who base their work on qualitative methodologies, accompanied by several external experts, conducted 187 in-depth interviews and 3 focus-group discussions during the course of the project.

-The project researchers produced a number of scientific articles with focus on different aspects of Latvian diaspora, including a collective monograph.
+The project researchers wrote a number of scientific articles with focus on different aspects of Latvian diaspora, including a collective monograph.
 Several articles are in the process of publication by peer-reviewed journals.

 We offer to explore the findings of our researchers that are available in English at the moment: